9876691/purton.tech/content/post/faster-rust-incremental-build.md

     Finished dev [unoptimized] target(s) in 26.10s
 ```

+As you would expect running in a container on a docker desktop is slower than native.

 ## Mold

-To use the mold linker prefix your cargo commands with `mold --run`
+To use the mold linker prefix your cargo commands with `mold --run`.
+Again I'm running in the vscode devcontainer.

 ```bash
 vscode ➜ /vscode (main ✗) $ touch cli/cache.rs